ka-de/cringe.live/content/docs/linear/_index.md

     computed as the square root of the sum of the absolute squares of its components.

     Parameters:
+    vector : numpy.ndarray
-    vector (numpy.ndarray): A numpy array representing the vector.
+        A numpy array representing the vector.

     Returns:
     float: The magnitude of the vector.